226 – Commendations, Awards, Nominations, Pins, and Ribbons

 11. Hurricane Harvey Service

-Awarded by the Sheriff to employees in recognition of meritorious service to the community in preparation of, during, and after Hurricane Harvey’s landfall along the Texas gulf coast in August 2017.
+Awarded by the Sheriff to employees in recognition of meritorious service to the community in preparation of, during, and after Hurricane Harvey’s landfall along the Texas Gulf Coast in August 2017.

 12. Hurricane Ike Service (red and black, dated 9-13-08)

-Awarded by the Sheriff to employees in recognition of meritorious service to the community in preparation of, during, and after Hurricane Ike’s landfall along the Texas gulf coast on September 13, 2008.
+Awarded by the Sheriff to employees in recognition of meritorious service to the community in preparation of, during, and after Hurricane Ike’s landfall along the Texas Gulf Coast on September 13, 2008.

-13. Leadership Development Institute – LDI (purple with gold stripes)
+13. LDI Graduate (purple with gold stripes)

 14. Breast Cancer Awareness (pink and white)